 Reduce, reuse, recycle… Rings a bell?
 Why is it so important?
 It’s actually the root of an eco-friendly lifestyle.

-With events like Earth Hour being celebrated worldwide, have you thought of the importance of your own impact on the environment?
-And if there is anything you can do at your level?
+With events like International Reducing CO2 Emissions Day or Earth Hour being celebrated worldwide, have you thought of the importance of your own impact on the environment?
+And if there is anything you can do at your level to reduce your carbon footprint?

 In this article, I want to discuss all this from my own perspective.
 I live in Spain but those tips can apply to you no matter where you live!